getgort/getgort.github.io/controller-configuration.md

 # Enables development mode.
 Currently this only affects log output format.
 [ development_mode: <boolean> | default = false ]

-# If true, allows Gort to respond to commands prefixed with ! instead of only
+# If true, Gort can respond to commands prefixed with !, instead of only
 # via direct mentions.
 [ enable_spoken_commands: <boolean> | default = true ]